Boat Safety for All Ages

 Additional Boating Safety Information

 While boating is a fun activity that is intensely popular and relaxing, safety should always be the number one priority.
 This is especially important when boating with young children who may not recognize the dangers of being on the water.
 Familiarizing yourself with the boat and safety procedures can help accomplish this.
 Additionally, there are numerous tips available both on the Internet and offline that will make it easier to avoid injuries and potential fatalities while on the boat or in the surrounding waters.
+Ultimately, it’s important to learn local safety requirements; on-board regulations for a yacht charter in France will vary greatly from requirements in the U.S. or Thailand.

 - Safety on the Water: Boating Safety (PDF): Read this page for information on water safety with a focus on boating.
 Although the page is intended for residents of Arkansas, a majority of the provided information is universal.